qmlbook/qmlbook/en/ch02/index.rst

     proxy->setFilterCaseSensitive(Qt::CaseInsensitive);
     proxy->setFilterFixedString(QString)

-The filter proxy model is much more powerful then demonstrated here.
+The filter proxy model is much more powerful than demonstrated here.
 For now it is enough to remember its exists.

 .. note::